Introduction:

 - Define EURIBOR, LIBOR and EONIA.

-- Convert interest rates and yields between the money market basis and bond basis in currencies for which there is a difference.
+- Convert interest rates and yields between the money market basis and bond basis in currencies where there is a difference.

 - Calculate a forward-forward rate from two mismatched cash rates.